NgKore47/docs/docs/operator/operator/operator.rst

 Operators follow the principles of the Kubernetes design, namely the Controller concept, which allows you to extend Kubernetes's functionality without modifying the code of Kubernetes itself.

-Operators introduce new types of resources into Kubernetes, and these are defined using CRDs.
+Operators introduce new types of resources into Kubernetes, and these are defined using **CRDs**  .
 These new resources are application-specific and are understandable by the Operator; they contain the information that the Operator needs to manage the application.

 The Operator includes a **Controller** which runs in a loop monitoring the state of your application.
 It compares the desired state (*defined by the custom resources*) with the actual state in the Kubernetes cluster.
 If the actual state does not match the desired state, the controller will execute the necessary steps to correct it.